Tour Packages for short trips around Addis Ababa

-Various day trips from Addis Ababa and requiring an overnight outside the city.
+Various tour packages from Addis Ababa that require an overnight stay outside the city.

-After breakfast, visit the local fish market on the shores of Lake Awassa.
+After having breakfast, visit the local fish market on the shores of Lake Awassa.
 Afterwards, take a boat trip on the lake to visit the hippos.
 Finally, return north to Addis Ababa.
-Time permitting, you may visit the Abiatta-Shala National Park.
+If there is enough time, you may visit the Abiatta-Shala National Park.
 Lake Shala, with its deep blue waters is the deepest lake in Ethiopia at 236m.
 Lake Abiatta is a soda lake at which thousands of flamingos can be seen at various times of the year.

 Depart south from Addis Ababa via Butajira.
 On the way you will visit the archeological sites of Tiya (ancient stelae field and UNESCO World Heritage Site), Adadi Maryam (a rock-hewn church similar to those in Lalibela) and Melk Kunture (pre-historic tool-making site).
 Final destination for the day is Lake Langano.
-Overnight in Lake Langano (camping or lodge).
+Overnight stay in Lake Langano area (camping or lodge)

 Early morning, depart from Lake Langano for a short trip north to Lake Ziway.
 After a brief morning hike, depart north to Lake Ziway. .
 Here you will take a boat trip on Lake Ziway to the island of Tullo Gudo.
 The island hosts the church of Maryam Tsion which, according to tradition, once housed the Ark of the Covenant to hide it from invaders.
-After the visit, return to shore, enjoying the bountiful birdlife on this lake and possibly some hippos.
+After the boat trip you’ll return to shore and enjoy the bountiful birdlife on this lake and possibly some hippos.
 Ret Return to Addis Ababa late afternoon.

 After breakfast, depart for a visit to Mt.
 Zuqualla, an extinct volcano that offers beautiful views of the surrounding areas.
 Here you can visit the monastery of Mt.
 Zuqualla Maryam, which may date back as far as the 4th century.
 The nearby crater-lake is considered holy by the monks of the monastery.
 Return to Addis Ababa in the afternoon.

-Early morning departure to Lake Wenchi.
-Here you can do some horseback riding or hiking around this stunning crater lake and/or a boat trip on the lake to visit the island monastery of Cherkos and the hot springs.
-Overnight in Woliso (lodge).
+Depart early from Addis to Lake Wenchi.
+Here you can do some horseback riding or hiking around this stunning Crater Lake and/or a boat trip on the lake to visit the island monastery of Cherkos and the hot springs.

 Early morning, take a drive in the park to witness the park as it wakes up.
 Afterwards, depart from Awash, returning to Addis Ababa.
 On the way you can stop in Sodere to take a shower in the therapeutic hot springs waters.